Kroy Biermann LB ATL 10 Days2 Comments

-Kroy Biermann DL ATL 3 Months
+Kroy Biermann LB ATL 3 Months

 Falcons placed DE/LB Kroy Biermann (Achilles) and FB Bradie Ewing (shoulder) on injured reserve, ending their seasons.